A Breath of Song

 “A Breath of Song” is a new podcast that grew out of my personal experience in singing as a wellness practice.
 Singing is proven to improve health in many ways.
 We plant words in our brains through songs, and these messages can support us as we flex and grow.
 Singing mindfully can move us into a state of flow, which is rejuvenating.
 It’s all the benefits of meditation without sitting still and being quiet.
 I believe being in tune with our own voices will uncover wellness in ourselves, each other, and our world.

-Each week, in under 15 minutes, I’ll introduce a new song that I trust to help my brain navigate life.
+Each week, in around 15 minutes, I’ll introduce a new song that I trust to help my brain navigate life.
 I’ll teach it briefly, and we’ll sing it many times.
 Then we’ll take a break to hear about the origin of the song, before singing it again -- the repetition after a break will help us remember it!
 Of course, the podcast is available for download, and you can listen as many times as you’d like.

 Here on the website, you can find information about singing as a wellness practice, see show notes with links, listen to more episodes, make song or artist suggestions, tell me what’s on your mind, and leave something in the tip jar which makes the podcast possible.

 After covering the monthly expenses of hosting the podcast (website, podcast host, domain name), if there is any leftover, 25% will be donated to the Jazz Foundation of America, which directly supports jazz, blues & roots musicians in need.
-I want to recognize the historic and current unfair treatment of Black and indigenous musicians, whose music and artistry is the grounding of so many of the songs I share.
+I recognize the historic and current unfair treatment of Black and indigenous musicians, whose music and artistry is the grounding of so many of the songs I share.

 I am grateful that you are taking the time to listen to and honor your own voice, and I look forward to sharing time together, finding wellness one song at a time.